themisir/themisir.com/content/posts/designing-programming-language.md

 }
 ```

-Yes it's a lot bigger than the original code, but it's a lot easier to understand for programs, and also you can run the following data structure without any futher processing needed.
-You can simply create a for loop that interates items in the body of first Program node, and executes each node according to its type and given properties.
+Yes it's a lot bigger than the original code, but it's a lot easier to understand for programs, and also you can run the following data structure without any further processing needed.
+You can simply create a for loop that iterates items in the body of first Program node, and executes each node according to its type and given properties.
 That's what AST visitor interpreter does behind the scene.
 It parses raw code into easy to understand form of AST and then walks over nodes one by one.
 It's easy to understand and implement this kind of interpreters so that's why we're going to implement AST visitor interpreter for starting point.

 But, if you know a bit about data structures and especially trees, you might now that tree nodes connected to each other with heap pointers, and those pointers might be scattered across the memory.
-When you walk throught the tree program would have to resolve values from different chunks of memory.
+When you walk through the tree program would have to resolve values from different chunks of memory.
 Memory itself is pretty fast but you know what's faster?
 CPU cache.
 Modern CPU's has their own small but very fast built-in storage that used to cache frequently accessed memory chunks.
 The key points here is that CPU cache has limited space and it caches frequently accessed memory chunks.
 But in our case AST nodes could be spread over different chunks of memory - which results CPU not caching the part we need very fast access.
 To simplify, CPU cache will work well for string of data that's stored near each other on memory rather than spread out data.

 Soo, to gain even more performance boost from CPU cache we can optimize our implementation which will be our next goal - bytecode interpreter.
 Bytecode interpreters works similar to hardcoded interpreters inside CPU that acts on machine code.
-But instead of machine code, bytecode interpreters uses it's own set of instructions which is not dependent on device it's running on.
+But instead of machine code, bytecode interpreters uses its own set of instructions which is not dependent on device it's running on.
 Bytecode itself is just string of bytes that simply stores our program.
 But instead of tree like structure, our program flattened into array structure so that the whole program could be loaded into nearby chunks of memory.

 To convert above example code into bytecode we first have to define opcodes for our bytecode.
 Opcode is simply fixed size (usually 1 byte) codes representing different operations.